 - better control over the efficiency of the organization.

-In accordance with Article 149 § 1 of the Labour Code, the employer is obliged to keep records of working time in a way that allows for the correct determination of remuneration and other work-related benefits.
+Under Article 149 § 1 of the Polish Labour Code, every employer is obliged to keep working time records in a way that allows for the correct determination of remuneration and other work-related benefits.

 - type of contract,